How to make hojicha latte

 As with other tea sorts: if you want it stronger, use more tea instead of letting it steep longer.

-The recipe below will show you exactly how to get a specially rich and at the same time mild hojicha latte:
+The recipe below will show you exactly how I make hojicha latte so it’s rich and intense, but at the same time without unwanted bitterness:

 Deliciously comforting hojicha latte